supahcraig/CLDR/Building Environments/PVC Base on AWS/README.md

 `chmod 400 pvcbase.pem`

+Using that pem file, SSH into the CM node using the `centos` user.

 ## Reset the environment
 NGL, no idea what this step does.

-SSH into the CM node
+Run this command:
 ```
 cd /tmp/resources
  . reset-to-lab.sh 9